tcolar/goed/Readme.md

 somewhere on the top "title bar" to create a new column, or on an existing view  "scroll bar" to move the view into that view's column.

-- **Swapping viws** : Double click the "handle" of a view, whichever view was active at the time will swap position with this view.
+- **Swapping views** : Double click the "handle" of a view, whichever view was active at the time will swap position with this view.

 - **Closing a view/column** : Click the `✕` button on the view top right.